S94P4 – Dark seasons of the soul: suspicion

 We can think of many different words to describe what caused Adam and Eve to eat from that tree.
 It certainly was an act of disobedience to the Father.
 They also showed a lack of belief in what He had spoken to them.
 I see the wheels grinding in Eve’s head as she considers the Father’s warning and weighs it against what appear to be some pretty good characteristics of that tree and its fruit.
 She is tempted by suspicion at the thought of God keeping knowledge from her.
 His warning was meant for her good, but she thought that following it would leave her left out.
 These are the actions of someone who believes she is not being protected but is being neglected and left with an empty bag.

 The actions of both Adam and Eve show us that they thought God had some ulterior motive behind his warning.
 They came to the conclusion that He was simply withholding something good from them under the guise of that warning.
 Disobedience, lack of faith and lack of trust gave rise to this suspicion.
 The same thing can lead us to sin when God warns us to keep our hands off but we simply do not want to be left out.
-If God says it is bad, we should not be trying to find ways that it is good and justify our transgressions.
-We would be better off without the knowledge of good and evil.
+If God says it is bad, we should not try to find how it is actually good and justify our transgressions.
+We certainly know today that we would have been better off without the knowledge of good and evil.
 Father, increase our trust in You to take your warnings as messages of protection and love with no ulterior motives and to obey them.